Opentrons/opentrons/g-code-testing/README.md

 ### HTTP Tests

 **Description:** The tests execute the underlying function from calling an HTTP endpoint and collect all the G-Code output.
-Some of the HTTP endpoints have been skipped.
+Some HTTP endpoints have been skipped.

 **[Control Tests:](https://github.com/Opentrons/opentrons/blob/edge/robot-server/robot_server/service/legacy/routers/control.py)**

+These tests cover the movement of the gantry and pipettes

 - Implemented Tests
   - http_move_left_pipette - Test moving the left pipette with the `robot/move` HTTP endpoint